-- Press the shutter button halfway. - Press the shutter button halfway and confirm that a < \$> icon appears in the viewfinder or on the screen.
+Press the shutter button halfway and confirm that a <4 > icon appears in the viewfinder or on the screen

-- Center the subject in the viewfinder or on the screen, then press the <★> button. - A preflash is fired by the flash, and the required flash output level is retained.
-[FEL] appears briefly in the viewfinder or on the screen, and <4 > lights up. - Each time you press the < ★> button, a preflash is fired, and the flash output required for shooting is retained.
+Center the subject in the viewfinder or on the screen, then press the <+> button required for shooting is retained.

+A preflash is fired by the flash, and the required flash output level is retained.
+[FEL] appears briefly in the viewfinder or on the screen, and <4 \> lights up.

+Each time you press the <★> button, a preflash is fired, and the flash output